 - A CONTROLLING parent will walk through life holding the child and the bucket deciding everything that goes in the bucket.
 That may work in the first few years, but what does the child learn other than being a puppet or robot – a ‘mini-me’.
 Their views of God will be shallow in that they never learned to seek Him and His truths, they just repeat what they are told.

 - An INDULGING parent sits the child down on the ground and gives them the bucket loaded with all the information and toys of life.
 They want their child to have it all and everyone to brag on them.
-They want them to have all the advantages and everyone to pat them, the parent on the back for their smart, successful child.
+They want their child to have all the advantages and everyone to acknowledge them as parents with the smart, successful child.
 They overwhelm the child with knowledge and trinkets, taking away their natural pattern of mental, emotional and spiritual growth.
 The children are ‘force fed’ life way too fast.
 God is in the mix, but He is not clearly defined.
 He is on equal footing with appearance, education and success.

 - And last, the INVOLVED parent is the parent that is prayerfully seeking how to raise their child.
 They have the manual, God’s word, before them.
 Their child comes here and they hold them in one arm and their bucket in another.
 The time comes when they sit the child down and help the child to select things to put in their bucket.
 At times the bucket becomes heavy, and they help their child carry the bucket.
 The time will come when they can carry two buckets.
 They hold on to their young firmly at first, then as they grow the palm loosens ever so slightly and finally opened as they are on their own.
 However, the hand is always outstretched ready to grasp or be grasped throughout their life.

 My daughter wants to be an involved parent, we all do.
 The hard part is knowing when and how much.
 Taking time to listen to your child and what they are asking is so important.
 God draws us from the time we are born.
 Jesus said: